wjarczak/woja-blog/cm33qnxso000309l9gsfreb46.md

 ---

-This cheat sheet summarizes my commonly used git commands, I will update that periodically.
+This cheat sheet summarizes my most commonly used git commands, and I will update it periodically.

 ### Initialize